Skip to Content

 The only way to get it is to drive to the monastery yourself after waiting for 2 months for an appointment (so better get on the waitlist now).
 Or you might get lucky and find it incredibly overpriced at a corner store.
 Lucky for you, we found a place in Brussels where you can buy it for relatively cheap.

-So, if you want the glory of trying the best beer in the world, but none of the hassle, head to The Monk.
-If it’s in stock, they’ll sell it to you for 9.50€.
+So, if you want the glory of trying the best beer in the world, but none of the hassle, head to The Monk in Brussels (December 2024 update:It is reopening under new management as Billie, I don’t know if it’s going to still offer the best beer in the world)).
+If it was in stock, they’d sell it to you for a heft fee (back in 2019 it was €9.50!).
 It won’t be on their menu so just ask for it!

 Go on a Belgian beer tasting tour in Brussels